voonami/voo-crumbs/README.md

 end
 ```

-Then use it in `app/layouts/application.html.erb` with something like this (note
+Then use it in `/app/layouts/application.html.erb` with a snippet like this
-that `breadcrumbs` is a helper method added by Voonami::Crumbs):
+(note that `breadcrumbs` is a helper method added by Voonami::Crumbs):

 ``` erb
 <div class="breadcrumbs">